 - Carpooling only with those in your household or bubble

 There are many ways to join Birdathon and make a difference for wildlife.

 - Virtual Teams!
-We’re working with team leaders to build Birdathon experiences that allow participants to bird together, but separately.
+Some team leaders are creating Birdathon experiences that allow participants to bird together, but separately.
 Depending on your team, you may be in touch via text while birding at different locations, arrange a virtual meeting to tally up your sightings afterward, or take turns birding at the same spot.